dethbird/fountain-parser/README.md

 ### Character detection with dialog count.

+Characters are detected as you type, with their dialog count tallied

 ![](./assets/img/screenshot-characters.png)

 ### .fountain.ext language syntax help.

-`.fountain` is a good language but has no official parser.
-Additionally, there were elements I felt were missing like synopsis, milestones, act, scene, sequence markers, etc. Those have been defined in the extended `.fountain.ext`, a helper can be found in-app.
+Vanilla `.fountain` is great but intentionally minimal.
+A few pragmatic bits were added to create `.fountain.ext` (Fountain extended) like synopsis lines, milestones, act/scene/sequence markers, and storyboard-friendly panels with optional images/audio.
+The in-app helper shows the syntax.

 ![](./assets/img/screenshot-fountain-help.png)